 Currently, there are 6.2 million people living with Alzheimer’s Disease.

-Both Gad and Hernan-Costello have years of experience as therapist and nurse, respectively, in the geriatric field.
-They combined to form Aging Advocates which helps to serve and educate in the Tampa Bay area.
-They are also involved with the Dementia Cure and Care Initiative (DCCI) for Florida’s Hillsborough County Task Force.
+Both Gad and Hernan-Costello have years of experience as a therapist and a nurse, respectively, in the geriatric field.
+They combined to form Aging Advocates which helps to serve and educate.

 If you’d like to read the full guidebook, click here to purchase a copy from Amazon.
 Gad and Hernan-Costello provide 10 steps, and other suggestions, toward successfully caring for patients with dementia.

-As a death doula, with clients facing these issues, here’s what I learned that will help me with my work:
+As a death doula, with clients who have common behaviors of dementia, here’s what I learned that will help me with my work:

 Step 1: Verbal communication